imrismaa/Haikyuu-Characters-API/README.md

         },
 ```

-You can request a specific fact if you know the ID / order it is buy passing the GET param `id`
+You can request a specific character by passing the GET parameter `id` if you know its ID/order.

 ```bash
 curl http://localhost:3000/api/posts/10